An Empirical Study to Understand How Students Use ChatGPT for Writing Essays: Method

-To understand how students use ChatGPT, we tracked their queries and the corresponding responses from ChatGPT.
-Since ChatGPT is an independent app, we built a system that integrated it within the writing platform using the default OpenAI API to record user interactions.
-This tool enabled us to collect three types of data: students' queries to ChatGPT, ChatGPT's responses, and a keystroke-level recording of their writing process.

-Our application has two main features: a text editor for essay writing and access to ChatGPT.
-To replicate the ChatGPT experience as closely as possible, we chose to create a web application that emulates its functionality.
-Additionally, we used tabs to simulate a web browser, keeping ChatGPT in a separate window from the editor rather than displaying them side by side.
+To understand how students use ChatGPT, we developed a platform that tracked their queries and the corresponding responses.
+Since ChatGPT is an independent app, we built a system that integrates an \textit{in-house ChatGPT} — referred to simply as ChatGPT from this point — within the writing platform, using the default OpenAI API (model 3.5-turbo) to record user interactions.
+This tool enabled us to collect three types of data: students' queries to ChatGPT, ChatGPT's responses, and keystroke-level recordings of their writing process, which allowed us to analyze how students incorporated ChatGPT responses into their essays.
+Our application has two main features: a plain text editor for essay writing and access to ChatGPT.
+The web application emulates ChatGPT's functionality to replicate its experience as closely as possible.

-The first tab (Fig~\ref{fig:writ_page}) of our application is a writing platform where participants were asked to respond to an essay prompt in the text editor.
-The editor recorded all input operations and their sequence, including tracking cursor position, insertions, deletions, text selection, copy, cut, and paste events.
-We also recorded the timestamps of each operation to determine when the user made each edit.
-We recorded this data to observe and analyze the participants' writing processes after the study.
-The timestamps allowed us to see how they alternated between the editor and the in-house ChatGPT and how they integrated ChatGPT responses into their writing (e.g., pasted text).
-This data was sent to a server upon submission.
-These features were implemented using the CodeMirror 5 API and the CodeMirror-Record files~\cite{Jisuanke2023}.
-Additionally, a timer in the top right corner of the webpage helped users keep track of elapsed time.
+The first tab (\autoref{fig:writ_page}) of our application is a writing platform where participants were asked to respond to an essay prompt in the text editor.
+The editor recorded all input operations and their sequence, including insertions, deletions, text selection, copy, cut, and paste events.
+We also recorded the timestamps of each operation to determine when each edit was made.
+With this, we were able to observe and analyze participants' writing processes, using timestamps to track how they alternated between the editor and the in-house ChatGPT and how they integrated ChatGPT responses into their writing (e.g., pasted text).
+This data was sent to a server as it was generated, and these features were implemented using the CodeMirror 5 API and the CodeMirror-Record files~\cite{Jisuanke2023}.